Help for the Straight Conservative Christian Parent.

 As an alternative to the exgay route, some Christians have chosen either the Side A

 What are these different sides you are talking about?
 I have not heard of

 The sides are derived from two web sites.
-Bridges-Across originated the
+Bridges-Across (now off-line) originated

 orientation without being negative toward the other position.
 For example you might